Bertware/jekyll-test/_posts/2019-06-10-voice-assistant-for-public-transport-dialogflow.md

 table above contains direct links to the specific API documentation.
 You can still use the source code of our SDKs to see which parameters we send to the APIs and which fields we parse.
 If you get stuck, you can always reach out to Trafiklab [using the Kundo forum](https://kundo.se/org/trafiklabse/).

+## Putting it all online
+As DialogFlow needs to send an HTTP request to your server application, your server application needs to be accessible from the internet, either with a static IP address or a domain name.

+- You can deploy through Heroku, which offers a free-tier with unlimited duration.
+See [our tutorial on Heroku](/heroku-free-hosting-with-automatic-deploy) to learn how to set it up.
+- You can host the application on a server or VPS, for example on DigitalOcean